jsidberry/basic-flask-app/README.md

 TODO: outline how to create a completed app into a single executable file

-After cloning repo to local environment, execute/run the `setup_environment.sh` shell script but using this command: `cd basic-flask-app`, and then `./setup_environment.sh`.
+After cloning repo to local environment, execute/run the `setup_environment.sh` shell script by using this command: `cd basic-flask-app`, and then `./setup_environment.sh`.